 The Body Trust® Project: A School For Unlearning

-Nine Month Online Program
+Nine Month Online Program (offered once a year)

 We have an ever-changing relationship with our bodies for a lifetime.

 Healing isn’t linear and it’s not a one-shot deal.
 It is a continual unravelling.
 And an unlearning of patterns that have been used to help you survive.

 This course is an invitation to continue your process.
 In a manner that is more of a slow and steady trickle than a fire hose.